Smart-boy-143/Smart-boy/README.md

-#this is local text xyz.
+#  this is local text xyz